chrischenhub/FirstSportsELM/README.md

 * NumParaphrase: number of question paraphrases, default 1, optional
 * NumAnswer: number of answers, default 2, optional

-2. Convert Json to TXT and Bin for fine-tune
+2. Convert Json to TXT and Bin for fine-tuning

 *python Json2Bin.py*